College of Education and Human Development

 How many credits is the Tourism Institute?

-- The Tourism Institute (RCPT 481) is 9 credit hours for undergraduate students.
-This can count for 9 of the 21 credits required for the tourism and special events concentration.
+- The Tourism Institute (RCPT 481) is 9 credit hours for undergraute students.
+This counts for 9 of the 21 credits required for the Tourism and Special Events concentration.
+Typically Tourism Institute counts for three classes (RCPT 350 Commercial Recreation, RCPT 431 Sustainable Tourism, and RCPT 435 Tourism Marketing) within the Tourism and Special Events concentration.

 What are the costs for Tourism Institute?